moj-analytical-services/rpackage_training/README.md

 For more information on renv please see [this Coffee and Coding introduction to renv](https://web.microsoftstream.com/video/3ec54ac3-473c-4268-9d54-9f7096338824?channelId=f6aa6c5d-e90c-44b7-8ccc-28a318fa0630).

+The function `renv::install()` has [special behavior](https://rstudio.github.io/renv/articles/packages.html) in a package development context and will install packages listed in the DESCRIPTION file.

 **Exercise 5:** Following the above steps, install and initiate renv in your package repo.

 ## 6. Create the package